-Here at UFIT we aim for you to be strong and functional in every situation you are placed in, whether it's in a gym setting or an everyday one.
+Here at UFIT we aim for you to be strong and functional in every situation you are placed in, whether it's in a gym setting or an every day one.
 So many people train themselves to lift a weight in one position, but they are missing a trick!
-Will Foden, personal trainer at UFIT Amoy Street

-Loaded carries are awesome for true core development as well as being one of the most versatile lifts in the gym and can be used for anything from conditioning, strength or even a warm-up.
-Whether you are wanting to build muscle, lose fat or get stronger, loaded carries will increase your overall performance.
+Loaded carries are awesome for true core development as well as being one of the most versatile lifts in the gym and can be used for anything from conditioning, strength or even a warm up.
+Whether you are wanting to build muscle, loss fat or get stronger, loaded carries will increase your overall performance.

 To clarify, your core does not refer to your six pack.
 Your ‘core’ refers to 360 degree strength around your spine.
 Here’s a image of your core:

 We also need to understand that we don’t just have a six pack we have a band of muscle around our spine called our ‘Transverse adominals’ which provide your ‘core’ with most of its strength.
 Using a variety of carries we can target the core from all angles, thus building 360 degrees of strength thoughout the body.